Neutron reflectometry: Technique

 where $\lambda$ is the neutron wavelength, and $\theta$ is the angle of incidence.
 The Abeles matrix formalism or the Parratt recursion can be used to calculate the specular signal arising from the interface.

 Off-specular reflectometry gives rise to diffuse scattering and involves momentum transfer within the layer, and is used to determine lateral correlations within the layers, such as those arising from magnetic domains or in-plane correlated roughness.

 The wavelength of the neutrons used for reflectivity are typically on the order of 0.2 to 1 nm (2 to 10 Å).
 This technique requires a neutron source, which may be either a research reactor or a spallation source (based on a particle accelerator).
 Like all neutron scattering techniques, neutron reflectometry is sensitive to contrast arising from different nuclei (as compared to electron density, which is measured in x-ray scattering).
 This allows the technique to differentiate between various isotopes of elements.
 Neutron reflectometry measures the neutron scattering length density (SLD) and can be used to accurately calculate material density if the atomic composition is known.

+While some quantities such as the SLD and the thickness of thin films can be estimated from the total reflection edge and the angular / q width of. interference fringes, in general fitting software is needed to extract the full information including roughnesses or multiple thicknesses from a neutron reflectivity curve.
+An overview of fitting software can be found at:.